Qumulo/qumulo-filesystem-walk/README.md

 ### Find all symbolic links (symlinks) in a path

-`python qwalk.py -s product.eng.qumulo.com -d /test -c Search --itemtype link --cols path,type,id,size,blocks,owner,change_time`
+`python qwalk.py -s the.qumulo -d /start/directory -c Search --itemtype link --cols path,type,id,size,blocks,owner,change_time`

 This command will walk the filesystem and search for items that are symlinks.
 It will also list out the corresponding metadata specified by --cols

 ### Examine contents of files to check for data reduction potential

-`python qwalk.py -s product.eng.qumulo.com -d / -c DataReductionTest --perc 0.01`
+`python qwalk.py -s the.qumulo -d /start/directory -c DataReductionTest --perc 0.01`

 Walk the filesystem and open a random 1% of files (--perc 0.01) and use zlib.compress to verify how compressible the data in the file is.
 This class will only attempt to compress, at most, 12288 bytes in each file.
 Because each examined requires multiple operations, this can be slower than the other current walk classes.

 ### POSIX mode bits where the owner has no rights to the file or directory.

-`python qwalk.py -s product.eng.qumulo.com -d / -c ModeBitsChecker`
+`python qwalk.py -s the.qumulo -d /start/directory -c ModeBitsChecker`

 This will look at the metadata on each file and write any results to a file where the file or directory looks like '0\*\*' on the mode bits.

 ### Add a new read ACE "access control entry" to all items in a directory

-`python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls --add_entry examples/ace-everyone-read-only.json`
+`python qwalk.py -s the.qumulo -d /start/directory -c ApplyAcls --add_entry examples/ace-everyone-read-only.json`

 This will look at all items within the specified start path `-d` and then add a new ACE.
 Specifically, it will add the ace in the example file examples/ace-everyone-read-only.json.
 By default, it will only output the list of items that will be changed to a log file.
 If you want to apply the changes specified, please add the `-g` argument.

 ### Add a new 'traverse/execute' ACE "access control entry" to all (and only) subdirectories in a directory

-`python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls --add_entry examples/ace-everyone-execute-traverse.json --dirs_only`
+`python qwalk.py -s the.qumulo -d /start/directory -c ApplyAcls --add_entry examples/ace-everyone-execute-traverse.json --dirs_only`

 This will look at all items within the specified start path `-d` and then add a new execute/traverse ACE for the Authenticated Users SID as specified in examples/ace-everyone-execute-traverse.json.
 By default, it will only output the list of directories that will be changed to a log file.
 If you want to apply the changes specified, please add the `-g` argument.

 ### Replace *ALL* ACLs on all items in a directory

-`python qwalk.py -s product.eng.qumulo.com -d /test -c ApplyAcls --replace_acls examples/acls-everyone-all-access.json`
+`python qwalk.py -s the.qumulo -d /start/directory -c ApplyAcls --replace_acls examples/acls-everyone-all-access.json`

 This will look at all items within the specified start path `-d` and then replace the existing ACLs with the new ACls in the example file examples/acls-everyone-all-access.json.
 By default, it will only output the list of directories that will be changed to a log file.
 If you want to apply the changes specified, please add the `-g` argument.

 ### Copy a full directory tree

+Additional arguments:
+* --to_dir /qumulo/path - Required argument for where you want to copy data to.
+Will get created if it doesn't exist.
+* --skip_hardlinks - Specify this argument if you want to ignore all hard links (source and targets).
+* --no_preserve - Specify this argument if you don't want to copy permissions or other file attributes.

-`python qwalk.py -s product.eng.qumulo.com -d /test -c CopyDirectory --to_dir /test-full-copy`
+`python qwalk.py -s the.qumulo -d /copy-from -c CopyDirectory --to_dir /test-full-copy`

 This will copy all items within the specified start directory `-d` to the destination directory `--to_dir`.

 ### Restore all data from a snapshot for the given directory.

-`python qwalk.py -s product.eng.qumulo.com -d /test --snap 55123 -c CopyDirectory --to_dir /test-full-copy-from-snap`
+`python qwalk.py -s the.qumulo -d /original-snapped-dir --snap 55123 -c CopyDirectory --to_dir /test-full-copy-from-snap`

 This will copy all items within the specified start directory `-d` and within the specified snapshot to the destination directory `--to_dir`.

 ## Parameters, knobs, tweaks, mostly for working on Windows

-* **QBATCHSIZE** - the batch size of files and directories processed by the qtask jobs (default: 100 win, 400 othter)
+* **QBATCHSIZE** - Batch size of files and directories processed by the qtask jobs (default: 100 windows, 400 other)
-* **QWORKERS** - the number of python worker processes in the worker pool (default: 30 win, 60 other)
+* **QWORKERS** - Number of python worker processes in the worker pool (default: 30 windows, 60 other)
-* **QWAITSECONDS** - how often to wait between updates (default: 10 seconds)
+* **QWAITSECONDS** - How long to wait between command line updates (default: 10 seconds)
-* **QMAXLEN** - max queue length for the workers (default: 100,000 win, 300,000 other)
+* **QMAXLEN** - Max queue length for the workers (default: 100,000 windows, 300,000 other)
+* **QDEBUG** - More verbose debugging messages.  (default: None)
 * **QOVERRIDEIPS** - Specify a custom list of Qumulo cluster IPs to use as API 'servers' (default: None)
-* **QUSEPICKLE** - the most expiremental of the knobs.
-Use pickled _files_ to pass batches around (default: false)
+* **QUSEPICKLE** - The most expiremental of the knobs.
+Use pickled _files_ to pass batches around (default: None)

 Set any of these variables at the command line:
 * Windows: `Set QBATCHSIZE=100`